soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/automated-investigation-response-office.md

 Each playbook will include a root investigation, steps to hunt down other potential threats, and threat remediation.
 Each high-level step includes many sub-steps that are executed to provide a deep, detailed, and exhaustive response to threats.

+### Example: User-submitted message

+Suppose that a user submits an email message by using the [Report Message add-in](enable-the-report-message-add-in.md).

 ## Getting started

 ##